ARIA: menuitemradio role

 aria-checked (Required)

-Set to true, false, or mixed, it indicates the current "checked" state of the menuitemradio
+Set to true or false, it indicates the current "checked" state of the menuitemradio

 Keyboard interactions